The Evolution of Sharks: 400 Million Years of Survival

 Sharks have roamed Earth’s oceans for hundreds of millions of years, long before the rise of dinosaurs or the formation of continents as we know them today.
 As some of the oldest living vertebrates on the planet, these remarkable creatures have undergone vast transformations while maintaining their dominance in marine ecosystems.
 The evolution of sharks is a story of resilience, adaptation, and survival across an ever-changing planet.

-This article examines the origins, evolutionary history, and biological adaptations that have enabled sharks to thrive for over 400 million years.
+This article examines the origins, biological adaptations, and evolution of sharks that have enabled sharks to thrive for over 400 million years.
 By tracing their lineage through time, we gain insight into why sharks remain some of the most successful predators in the animal kingdom.

 When Did Sharks First Appear?